vkbo/novelWriter/docs/source/tech_storage.rst

 impact on the functionality of novelWriter or the history of the project.
 It contains temporary files, like the preview document in the :guilabel:`Build Novel Project` tool.

 It should be excluded from version control tools if such are used.
+The folder will be removed entirely in novelWriter 2.1.